 Bourne graduated from the University of Pennsylvania in 1964.
-He served as Editor of the Daily Pennsylvanian, and was elected one of the four honor-men of the senior class.
+He served as Editor of the Daily Pennsylvanian and was elected one of the four honor-men of the senior class.
 He also was a staff reporter on the City Desk of the Newark Evening News, Newark, New Jersey in 1963-64.
 Bourne then attended the University of Pennsylvania Law School, graduating in 1967.
-In his senior year there, he was a winner of the Keedy Moot Court Competition.
+In his senior year, he was a winner of the Keedy Moot Court Competition.

 After passing the Pennsylvania Bar exam, Bourne reported to military basic training, as a recruit into the Pennsylvania Army National Guard.
 He then served as Motor Sergeant for Troop A, 1st Squadron, 223d Cavalry in Philadelphia.
 He completed his military service in 1973.

 In the fall of 1967, when Bourne returned from basic training, Spencer Ervin and Mercer Tate had just started their law partnership; Bourne was hired.
-The 3 men practiced together for 25 years.
-Spencer Ervin was Bourne’s long time mentor, especially in matters of legal ethics.
-Others joined the partnership, and it continued under the name Gratz, Tate, Spiegel, Ervin and Ruthrauff.
+The three men practiced together for 25 years.
+Spencer Ervin was Bourne’s long-time mentor, especially in matters of legal ethics.
+Others joined the partnership and it continued under the name Gratz, Tate, Spiegel, Ervin & Ruthrauff.
 Robert J. Spiegel became Bourne’s teacher in the preparation and trial of complicated disputes.
-The firm was dedicated to the proposition that a firm of relatively few highly capable lawyers could provide clients with superb representation in a cost effective manner.
+The firm was dedicated to the proposition that a firm of relatively few highly capable lawyers could provide clients with superb representation in a cost-effective manner.

-Bourne joined Bennett, Bricklin and Saltzburg LLC as a member in February 2002.
+Bourne joined Bennett, Bricklin & Saltzburg as a member in February 2002.
 This firm continues the dedication to clients that Bourne learned beginning in 1967.

-He serves as a Judge Pro Tem in the Philadelphia Court of Common Pleas in both the Civil Division and the Commerce Court.
-For 10 years he was an arbitrator for the New York Stock Exchange.
+He serves as a Judge Pro Tem in the Philadelphia Court of Common Pleas in both the Civil Division and the Commerce Court and for 10 years he was an arbitrator for the New York Stock Exchange.

 Bourne served as Chair of the Philadelphia Bar Association Committee on Professional Guidance, which provides confidential ethics advice to lawyers.
 He has served continuously on that committee for 40 years.
 He is also a member of the Pennsylvania Bar Association Ethics Committee, which provides confidential ethics advice for attorneys throughout the Commonwealth of Pennsylvania.
 He currently serves as co-chair of the Professional Responsibility Committee for the Philadelphia Bar Association.